dennerkrans/wiki-of-the-lemaitre/home.md

 -----

-# Subpages
+# Content
-[Notes](/notes): Contains scribbles and doodles scratched down in all haste between eldritch blasts and the like.
+* [Notes](/notes): Contains scribbles and doodles scratched down in all haste between eldritch blasts and the like.
-[Resources](/resources): Text about things, and picture of things.
+* [Resources](/resources): Text about things, and picture of things.